Schedule Your Free Consultation

 Florida uses a modified comparative negligence rule that directly impacts how much compensation you can receive in a personal injury case.
 This rule recognizes that more than one party may share responsibility for an accident.

 Under Florida law, if you are partly at fault, your damages are reduced by your percentage of responsibility.
-For example, if a jury finds you 25 percent responsible for a crash at a Lakeland intersection, your recovery will be reduced by 25%.
+For example, if a jury finds you 25% responsible for a crash at a Lakeland intersection, your recovery will be reduced by 25%.
 Therefore, if your damages totaled $100,000, you would still be entitled to $75,000.
 However, if you were more than 50% at fault, you would not be able to recover any compensation.
 This system ensures that accountability is shared fairly while still allowing injured individuals to recover meaningful compensation.

 Comparative fault often becomes a point of dispute.
 Insurance companies may try to assign more blame to reduce the payout.
 With the help of a personal injury attorney, you can see why presenting strong evidence about how the accident occurred is essential.
 Comparative fault rules are a central feature of Florida injury claims, and knowing how they work helps set realistic expectations for your case.